Today, you’re going to learn how to develop emotional resilience and stay healthy and happy during tough times.

 1. Identify a situation that distresses you and is difficult to shake.
 At first, pick a moderately distressing situation to gain confidence in the technique and not feel overwhelmed.

-2. Using subjective units of distress (SUDs), where 0 means you feel pleasantly relaxed, and 10 means you feel intense discomfort, think about the situation to the point that you feel 5 to 6 — a level that uncomfortable but tolerable and which allow you to think clearly.
+2. Using subjective units of distress (SUDs), where 0 means you feel pleasantly relaxed, and 10 means you feel intense discomfort, think about the situation to the point that you feel 5 to 6 — a level that is uncomfortable but tolerable and which allow you to think clearly.

 3. Now add any images related to the situation and thoughts that go along with the memory, such as Why did this have to happen?
 What’s wrong with me? until the SUDs level reaches 5 or 6.